 Cooldown reduction is greatly appreciated on Sejuani, and this item provides a lot of it.
 The increased healing effect works very well in conjunction with all of the items Sejuani will build with health regeneration.

 Sejuani can be mana hungry at times, so this item will help to remove that problem.
 Seeing as how Sejuani has so much AoE damage, it won't be hard for her to get assists and proc the passive multiple times during a team fight.
 The ability power is nice, but the cooldown reduction is the real reason to buy this item.
-If your team already has an Abyssal Scepter and a Runic Bulwark, Athene's Unholy Grail is a good substitution for those items.
+If your team already has an Abyssal Mask and a Runic Bulwark, Athene's Unholy Grail is a good substitution for those items.

 Due to Sejuani's low AP ratios, this item is great for increasing her damage while also providing defensive stats.
 The aura should always be in effect on opponents because you have to get in close as Sejuani to do the majority of her job, so it also increases the damage done by your allies.